JaMesLiMers/Document_layout_analysis/README.md

 Implementation code for document layout analysis

-This work is implemented by "Machine fancy behavor Lab" Team
+This work is implemented by "Machine fancy behavour Lab" Team

 Presentation: